More Arithmetic Lessons

-This video shows how to find the greatest common factor of 16 and 20 by listing out the factors.
+How to find the greatest common factor of 16 and 20 by listing out the factors?

 In this method, we use the factor tree to find the prime factors of each number.
 We then find the common prime factors and multiply them to get the greatest common factor.

-This video shows how to find the Greatest Common Factor between two numbers by using factor trees.
+How to find the Greatest Common Factor between two numbers by using factor trees?

 Find the GCF of 30 and 42.

-This video provides two examples of determining the greatest common factor by using prime factorization (factor tree).
+Find the greatest common factor by using prime factorization (factor tree)